SNAPSHOT-Russia's war on Ukraine latest: Wave of attacks ahead of Victory Day holiday | Headlines

 * Russian artillery shelling wounded eight people, including a nine-year-old boy, in two villages in Ukraine's southern region of Kherson, regional officials said. * The military said 16 rockets had hit the Kharkiv, Kherson, Mykolaiv and Odesa regions in the last 24 hours, in addition to 61 strikes and 52 rocket salvos on Ukrainian positions and populated areas.

-* Russia has intensified shelling of Bakhmut hoping to take it by Tuesday - Russia's Victory Day holiday, Ukraine's top general in charge of the defence of the besieged city said. * In a new break with Moscow, Ukraine marked the anniversary of the World War Two victory on Monday, rather than Tuesday, in line with the practice of its Western allies.
+* The head of Russia's mercenary Wagner group said his troops were beginning to receive ammunition needed to press their advance to capture the long-besieged eastern Ukrainian city of Bakhmut. * In a new break with Moscow, Ukraine marked the anniversary of the World War Two victory on Monday, rather than Tuesday, in line with the practice of its Western allies.

-* Some 1,679 people, including 660 children, have been evacuated from areas near the Zaporizhzhia nuclear plant, a Moscow-installed official in the Russia-controlled parts of the Zaporizhzhia region of Ukraine said.
-GRAIN DEAL
+* Some 1,679 people, including 660 children, have been evacuated from areas near the Zaporizhzhia nuclear plant, a Moscow-installed official in the Russia-controlled parts of the Zaporizhzhia region of Ukraine said. * Operations at the Zaporizhzhia nuclear plant are being suspended in case of "provocations" by Ukrainian forces, TASS news agency.

-* INSIGHT-Ukraine farms lose workers to war, complicating tough harvest * ANALYSIS-Russia's mercenary boss deepens fog of Ukraine war while deflecting blame
+RECENT IN-DEPTH STORIES * INSIGHT-Ukraine farms lose workers to war, complicating tough harvest

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)